robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

     id = None
 ```

 Michael makes extensive use of exception handling in his program, because he wants his data-collection program to run and collect data forever, or at least until he manually cancels it.
-If an exception is thrown while his program is running then he generally doesn't want it to stop.
+If an exception is thrown while his program is running then he generally doesn't want it to explode.
 Instead he wants it to *catch* the exception, print out an error message to help with debugging, and continue running.

 This is in principle a very sensible idea.
 It would be very annoying if Michael missed out on several days-worth of data because a request to Google Maps randomly failed for some transient reason that he didn't notice.
 By catching exceptions Michael allows his program to recover from problems like this and to continue its work.

 Catching exceptions might sound like an always-amazing idea.
-Surely it's always best to stop your program from erroring?
-However, errors are often invaluable feedback that something is wrong with your code that won't fix itself.
+Surely it's always best to stop your program from catching fire?
+However, errors are often invaluable feedback that something is wrong with your code that you need to pay attention to.

 This week we're going to look at two common exception handling mistakes: *swallowing* errors whole, and catching too many types of error.